thephpleague/csv/docs/9.0/connections/filters.md

 Sometimes you may encounter a scenario where you need to create a specific stream filter to resolve your issue.
-Instead of having to put up with the hassle of creating a fully fledge stream filter, the package provides a simple feature to register any callback as a stream filter and to use it either with a CSV class or with PHP stream resources.
+Instead of having to put up with the hassle of creating a fully fledged stream filter, the package provides a simple feature to register any callback as a stream filter and to use it either with a CSV class or with PHP stream resources.

-### Registering the callbacks
+### Registering the callback

-Before using your custom stream filter you will need to register it via the `CallbackStreamFilter` class.
+Before using your custom stream filter you will first need to register it via the `CallbackStreamFilter` class.
 This class is a global registry that will store all your custom callbacks filters.

 ```php